jonescompneurolab/hnn-core/doc/contributing.md

     would be simulation progress messages as well as any MPI warnings/errors during the simulation.
-3. Once the simulation has completed, the rank 0 of the child process sends back the simulation data by base64 encoding and and pickling the data object.
+3. Once the simulation has completed, the rank 0 of the child process sends back the simulation data by base64 encoding and pickling the data object.
 It also adds markings for the start and end of the encoded data, including the expected length of data (in bytes) in the end of data marking.
 Finally rank 0 writes the whole string with markings and encoded data to `stderr`.